You cannot live without food, can you? In the same way, your soul cannot grow or bear the fruits of virtue without Holy Communion.

 It was by these words that Jesus instituted the Eucharist.

-“Do this in memory of Me.”
+“Do this in memory of Me, whenever you drink it.”

 In this way, He entrusted to the Apostles – and to the bishops and priests who would succeed them – the power to celebrate the Mass and to give Holy Communion.